mikenizo808/How-to-Install-JUCE-on-Ubuntu-20.04/README.md

 # How-to-Install-JUCE-on-Ubuntu-20.04

+## TLDR
+There are two ways to get up and running with `JUCE` on `Ubuntu`.

-## TLDR - The Download Technique
+- Option 1 - The Download Technique
-Get up and running instantly with a `JUCE` gui for `Linux`, `Windows` or `macOS` directly from the link below.
-Simply download and extract then double-click the `Projucer` application which is ready to run with no installation needed.
+Simply download, uncompress, then double-click the `Projucer` application which is ready to run with no installation needed.

     https://juce.com/get-juce/download

-## TLDR - The `apt` Technique
+- Option 2 - The `apt` Technique
-You can also install the official bits blessed by the `Ubuntu` team by using `apt` the official package manager.
+You can also install the official bits blessed by the `Ubuntu` team by using `apt`, the official package manager.

     #update package list
-    sudo apt-get update
+    sudo apt update

     #install JUCE
     sudo apt install -y juce-tools juce-modules-source